mkniewallner/migrate-to-uv/docs/supported-package-managers.md

     Path rewriting, defined with `to` in `packages` for Poetry, is also migrated to Hatch by defining [sources](https://hatch.pypa.io/latest/config/build/#rewriting-paths) in wheel target.

-Once uv build backend is out of preview and considered stable, it will be used for the migration.

 ## Pipenv